sagemathinc/cocalc/two/README.txt

             - disk quotas -- each user gets 125MB disk (and 250MB ram on average)
             - permissions on directories are locked down
             - firewalled so can only connect to some machines: http://www.cyberciti.biz/tips/block-outgoing-network-access-for-a-single-user-from-my-server-using-iptables.html
+            - PORT AVAILABILITY Lemma: It takes at least 63 users to use up all ports.
+              Proof: There are 64511 available ports, opening a port uses up a file descriptor, our system-wide ulimit limits the number of files a user may open to 1024, and 64511/1024 > 62

         - How configured:
             - Install ubuntu 12.04 in Ubuntu VM with a single 8GB fixed size disk with 4 cores and extra host-only network adapter